poooldo-zz/urlshortener/README.md

 of 1000 requests/s, it would takes 2 527 084 days to generate every code permutations which is fair.

 There is many ways to deal with the code generation, for example generating a hash from the url we want to shorten.
-The technique used here is pretty fast, allows two have different code for the same orginal url, and we can't predict a shorten url from the original one.
+The technique used here is pretty fast, allows different code for the same orginal url, and a shorten url can't be predicted from the original one.

 ### Basic authentication